brandur/org/drafts/aws-static-complete.md

 Until now I would have recommended a CloudFlare/other host hybrid so that you could get free HTTPS support for a custom domain with automatic certificate renewal, but the advent of AWS Certificate Manager (ACM) has changed that.
-By composing a few
+By composing a few basic Amazon services, we get a static that's almost totally operations-free and infinitely scalable.
+We'll also tack on a Travis/GitHub based CI process that will make deployment a completely invisible process and get you a great Git branch/GitHub pull request-based workflow.

-Keep in mind that although this article walks through setting up a static site step-by-step, you can [look at the full source code][singularity] of a sample project at any time.
+Keep in mind that although this article walks through setting up a static site step-by-step, you can [look at the full source code][singularity] of a sample project at any time to dig into how things work.

 ## Building (#building)